-Priority Health will consider requests for individual claim exceptions to clinical edits.
-A multi-departmental, interdisciplinary oversight committee makes decisions on whether or not to customize edits based on evidence provided in the claim documentation.
+We'll consider requests for individual claim exceptions to clinical edits.
+A multi-departmental, interdisciplinary oversight committee makes decisions on whether to customize edits based on evidence provided in the claim documentation.

-To ask that we review a clinical edit denial, submit a Provider Level I Appeal form with supporting documentation such as operative, procedural, or office notes.
+To ask that we review a clinical edit denial, submit a Level I Appeal with supporting documentation such as operative, procedural or office notes.